 Certain bacterial infections, particularly ear infections Acute Middle Ear Infection in Children Acute middle ear infection is a bacterial or viral infection of the middle ear, usually accompanying a cold.
 Bacteria and viruses can infect the middle ear.
 Children with ear infections may... read more (otitis media), sinus infections, pneumonia Overview of Pneumonia Pneumonia is an infection of the small air sacs of the lungs (alveoli) and the tissues around them.
 Pneumonia is one of the most common causes of death worldwide.
-Often, pneumonia is the final... read more , and urinary tract infections Urinary Tract Infection (UTI) in Children A urinary tract infection is a bacterial infection of the urinary bladder (cystitis), the kidneys (pyelonephritis), or both.
+Often, pneumonia is the final... read more , and urinary tract infections Urinary Tract Infection (UTI) in Children A urinary tract infection is a bacterial infection of the urinary bladder ( cystitis), the kidneys ( pyelonephritis), or both.
 Urinary tract infections are caused by bacteria.
 Infants and younger... read more

 Newborns and young infants are at higher risk of certain serious infections because their immune system is not fully developed.
 Such infections may be acquired before birth or during birth and include sepsis Sepsis in Newborns Sepsis is a serious bodywide reaction to infection spread through the blood.
-Newborns with sepsis appear generally ill—they are listless, do not feed well, often have a gray color, and may have... read more (a serious infection of the blood), pneumonia (infection of the small air sacs of the lungs), and meningitis Meningitis in Children Bacterial meningitis is a serious infection of the layers of tissue covering the brain and spinal cord (meninges).
+Newborns with sepsis appear generally ill—they are listless, do not feed well, often have a gray color, and may have... read more (a serious infection of the blood), pneumonia (infection of the small air sacs of the lungs), and meningitis Meningitis in Children Bacterial meningitis is a serious infection of the layers of tissue covering the brain and spinal cord ( meninges).
 Bacterial meningitis in older infants and children usually results from bacteria... read more (infection of the tissues covering the brain).

 Children under 3 years old who develop a fever (particularly if their temperature is 102.2° F [39° C] or higher) sometimes have bacteria in their bloodstream (bacteremia Bacteremia Bacteremia is the presence of bacteria in the bloodstream.
 Bacteremia may result from ordinary activities (such as vigorous toothbrushing), dental or medical procedures, or from infections ... read more ).
 Unlike older children, they sometimes have bacteremia with no symptoms besides fever (called occult bacteremia Occult Bacteremia Occult (hidden) bacteremia is the presence of bacteria in the bloodstream of a child who has a fever but who looks well and has no obvious source of infection.
 Most commonly, occult bacteremia... read more ).
 Routine vaccines Childhood Vaccination Schedule Most doctors follow the vaccination schedule recommended by the Centers for Disease Control and Prevention (CDC—see the schedule for infants and children and the schedule for older children... read more against the bacteria that usually cause occult bacteremia (Streptococcus pneumoniae Pneumococcal Vaccine Pneumococcal vaccines help protect against bacterial infections caused by Streptococcus pneumoniae (pneumococci).
-Pneumococcal infections include ear infections, sinusitis, pneumonia, bloodstream... read more and Haemophilus influenzae type b [Hib] Haemophilus influenzae Type b Vaccine The Haemophilus influenzae type b (Hib) vaccine helps protect against bacterial infections due to Hib, such as pneumonia and meningitis.
+Pneumococcal infections include ear infections, sinusitis, pneumonia... read more and Haemophilus influenzae type b [Hib] Haemophilus influenzae Type b Vaccine The Haemophilus influenzae type b (Hib) vaccine helps protect against bacterial infections due to Hib, such as pneumonia and meningitis.
 These infections may be serious in children.
-Use of the... read more ) are now widely used in the United States and Europe.
+Use... read more ) are now widely used in the United States and Europe.
 As a result, these vaccines have nearly eliminated occult bacteremia in children in this age group.

 Less common causes of acute fevers include side effects of vaccinations and of certain drugs, bacterial infections of the skin (cellulitis Cellulitis Cellulitis is a spreading bacterial infection of the skin and the tissues immediately beneath the skin.
 This infection is most often caused by streptococci or staphylococci.
 Redness, pain, and... read more ) or joints (septic arthritis Infectious Arthritis Infectious arthritis is infection in the fluid and tissues of a joint usually caused by bacteria but occasionally by viruses or fungi.
 Bacteria, viruses, or fungi may spread through the bloodstream... read more ), encephalitis Encephalitis Encephalitis is inflammation of the brain that occurs when a virus directly infects the brain or when a virus, vaccine, or something else triggers inflammation.
 The spinal cord may also be involved... read more , and viral or bacterial infections of the brain (Kawasaki disease Kawasaki Disease Kawasaki disease causes inflammation of blood vessels throughout the body.
 The cause of Kawasaki disease is unknown but may be associated with an infection.
-Children typically have fever, rash... read more ), the tissues covering the brain (meningitis Meningitis in Children Bacterial meningitis is a serious infection of the layers of tissue covering the brain and spinal cord (meninges).
+Children typically have fever, rash... read more ), the tissues covering the brain (meningitis Meningitis in Children Bacterial meningitis is a serious infection of the layers of tissue covering the brain and spinal cord ( meninges).
 Bacterial meningitis in older infants and children usually results from bacteria... read more ), or both.
 Heatstroke Heatstroke Heatstroke is a life-threatening condition that results in very high body temperature and malfunction of many organ systems.
 (See also Overview of Heat Disorders.)
 Heatstroke can develop after... read more causes a very high body temperature.